nieksand/rootfind/README.md

     }

 # Remaining Work

-In terms of algorithms, there are three major things missing:
+## Algorithms
 1. "Safe" variants of Newton-Raphson and Halley's Method which hybridize with a bracketing method to ensure global convergence.

-2. Brent-Decker implementation for when no analytic derivatives are available.
+2. A TOMS-748 implementation for finding roots when no analytic derivatives are available.
+(This provides a good default choice with bisection and false-position as fall back options).

-3. Specialized routines for solving roots of Polynomials.
+3. Specialized routines for finding roots of Polynomials.

-In terms of design, remaining work includes:
+## Design

-1. Allowing visibility into the solver state as it runs.
+1. Provide visibility into the solver state as it runs.

-2. Potentially allowing optimized Newton-Raphson where the fraction f(x)/f'(x) is supplied directly rather than being computed at runtime.
+2. Allow optimized Newton-Raphson where the fraction f(x)/f'(x) is supplied directly rather than being computed at runtime.
 Cancellation of terms provides an opportunity for performance optimization.

-There are also two projects I want to cross-validate both implementations and overall design against.
-Specifically the C++ Boost Root Finders and the ones supplied in the Gnu Scientific Library.
-The Numerical Recipes book also has solid implementations, but I want to avoid copyright issues so I'm mostly staying away from it.
+3. Convergence criteria for bracketing methods.

+4. Check if converged brackets actually closed on a root rather than jump discontinuity.

+## Cross Validation
+I want to cross-validate both the design and implementation against the C++ Boost, SciPy, and GSL root finding implementations.

+## Road to 1.0.0
-As expected, this project uses semantic versioning (major.minor.patch).
+This project uses semantic versioning (major.minor.patch).
 The remaining work mostly falls under 'minor' increments.
 When that's all done, I would like some external review or feedback before cutting the official 1.0.0 release.

 # References
 The Numerical Recipes book covers both implementation and methodology for